Progedit/Lights-on-Park/Evaluation.md

    - The device discharges after approximately 460 days.

 3)  Device with always occupied parking (best case):
-   - We check parking situation every 10 minutes.
+   - We check parking status every 10 minutes.
    - 3594s of sleep mode in 1 hour -> consumes 0.818mA in one hour
    - 6s of run mode in 1 hour -> consumes 0.046mA in one hour
    - Overall in 1 hour it consumes (0.818 + 0.046) mA = 0.864mA